viyancs/Chat-Android/README.markdown

 * not have notification in ui android because the layout is 60% fix
 * group chat is not active
 * setting in ui chat not active
-* broadcast message is not active(need socket network programing if you want to use in anoter language programing  with same server).
+* broadcast message is not active(need socket network programing if you want to use in another language programing  with same server).
 * login is not have authentication

 Licence
 ----------------------

-just fork and send email to msofyancs@gmail.com if you want to use this apps, i wanna to update this code to be better.
+just fork and follow this repository if any question send email to msofyancs@gmail.com , i wanna to update this code to be better.